bbauska/JS-svg/README.md

 });
 </pre>

-Figure 8-13 shows the result.
+<p>Figure 8-13 shows the result.
 Not bad!
-While not quite impressive enough to stand on its own (in my opinion at least), with variations of this effect, you have a means of injecting additional visual interest into other generative compositions.
+While not quite impressive enough
+to stand on its own (in my opinion at least), with variations of this effect, you have a means of injecting additional visual interest into other generative compositions.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 71.
 Our rough and ready paper texture (235) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"